anunna/blackarch-wiki/troubleshooting.md

 ```
 ### GNUPG 2.4.3-2 broken in Arch Linux and BlackArch Linux

 After GNUPG updated to version 2.4 in Arch Linux with major upstream changes, there are issues with the blackarch-keyring being corrupted.
-This prevents you from running the `strap.sh` script, installing some appications verifying integrity via AUR, and in some cases; generating new gpg keys.
+This prevents you from running the `strap.sh` script, installing BlackArch packages.
+The team is working on fixing the keyring.

+There are two options to temporarily resolve the issue.

+### Option 1

-We are working on finding a solution.
-However, downgrading to the previous version of GNUPG will resolve your issue.
+Downgrading to the previous version of GNUPG will resolve your issue.

 ```
 pacman -U https://archive.archlinux.org/packages/g/gnupg/gnupg-2.2.41-2-x86_64.pkg.tar.zst